Rocky Balboa: Rocky V (1990)

-The year is 1985, shortly after the bout with Ivan Drago, and Rocky realizes while he is showering that he may have sustained some type of injury during the fight.
-His hands tremble relentlessly, and he tells Adrian that he is tired and wants to go home, but accidentally addresses her as Mickey.

-Upon returning to the United States (in a Soviet airplane), his press conference is interrupted by promoter George Washington Duke and Union Cane (Michael Williams).
-They challenge him to a title fight called "Lettin' it Go in Tokyo."
-Rocky hints about retirement and leaves without accepting the challenge.
-Once returning home, Rocky goes to say goodnight to his son, Robert Jr., but when Rocky goes downstairs, he overhears Adrian and Paulie arguing, which turns out to be a dramatic life-changing situation.
+After the bout with Ivan Drago, while Rocky is showering, he begins to display signs of trauma.
+His hands tremble relentlessly, and he tells Adrian he is tired and wants to go home, accidentally addressing her as Mickey.
+Upon returning to the United States, Rocky's press conference is interrupted by promoter George Washington Duke and Union Cane (Michael Williams) who challenge Rocky to a title fight to be held in Tokyo.
+Rocky leaves without accepting.
+After returning home, Rocky goes to say goodnight to his son, Robert, but when Rocky goes downstairs, he overhears Adrian and Paulie arguing.

 Paulie unknowingly had Rocky sign a power of attorney over to Rocky's investment accountant, who had embezzled and squandered all of his money on real estate deals gone sour.
 In addition, the accountant had failed to pay Rocky's taxes over the past six years and his mansion had been mortgaged by $400,000.
-Unwilling to go bankrupt, Rocky decides to participate in a few more fights, including the one against Union Cane, but Adrian demands that Rocky should see a doctor first.
-Rocky's doctor, Presley Jensen, reveals that Rocky is suffering from a condition called Cavum septi pellucidi, which is brain damage caused by extremely heavy blows to the head.
-The effects are seemingly permanent and irreversible.
-With such a condition, it would make it impossible for Rocky to continue boxing in any state.
-At Adrian's urging, as well as with the doctor's support, Rocky gravely acknowledges that it is time to retire and he reluctantly does so.

-His only remaining asset is the now-closed Mickey's Gym, which had been willed by Mickey to Robert, making it virtually untouchable by the IRS.
-After selling their mansion and auctioning some of their belongings, Rocky and the family now return to the old neighborhood, moving back into Adrian and Paulie's old house in South Philadelphia.
-Rocky reopens Mickey's Gym as a means of income, while Adrian returns to work at the J&M Tropical Fish pet shop, where she was employed during the time she first met Rocky.
-Rocky asks Adrian, "Did we ever leave this place?"
+Rocky decides to accept the fight with Cane, but Adrian demands that Rocky see a doctor.
+Rocky is diagnosed with Cavum septi pellucidi, a form of brain damage caused by the extremely heavy blows to the head Rocky took from Drago.
+At Adrian's urging, Rocky reluctantly retires from boxing.
+His only remaining asset is Mickey's gym, which had been willed by Mickey to Robert.
+After selling their mansion and auctioning their belongings, the Balboas return to their old neighborhood, moving back into Adrian and Paulie's old house in South Philadelphia.
+Rocky reopens Mickey's gym as a means of income, while Adrian returns to work at the J&M Tropical Fish pet shop, where she was employed where she first met Rocky.